Important Updates Regarding the Paycheck Protection Program as of 04/06/2021

 We have prepared the following information in an effort to help SLFCU small business owners prepare to apply for a Second Draw PPP Loan.
 Please note, as was the situation with the first round of PPP funding, information and guidelines will likely change rapidly.
 As always, it is important that you continue to consult the information from the U.S. Department of Treasury and the U.S. Small Business Administration (SBA), as their guidance supersedes any and all information on this page.

 The following applications have been released, and the SBA Portal is now open.
-Please note that SLFCU is expecting to have permission to start submitting loans as early as next week.

 Any small business that received a PPP loan will be eligible to apply with us for a Second Draw PPP Loan if they meet the following requirements: